 The theoretical frameworks around understanding the obstacles experienced by teachers in correctional centres and their wellness informed by the integration of David Hettler's (1980) model and ubuntu principles.
 By using an integrative lens, the researchers were trying to get a better understanding of the six interactive dimensions that continually influence each other and create overall wellness.
 The moral philosophy of ubuntu is based on the belief that an individual's humanity is expressed through the personal relationships with others in a community.
 In turn, other people in that community recognise the individual's humanity (Nyaumwe & Mkabela, 2007).
-Hettler's (1980) theory as the major theoretical framework to this study is premised on the idea that each dimension of wellness forms a piece of a lifestyle 'pie': without one piece, there is void, a missing link that creates an imbalance for other dimensions.
-It is through understanding of the dynamics and inter-relatedness of the six dimensions that teachers and stakeholders in correctional schools could remain informed and be able to interpret the essential concepts.
+Hettler's (1980) theory as the major theoretical framework to this study is premised on the idea that each dimension of wellness forms a piece of a lifestyle 'pie': without one piece, there is void, a missing link that creates an imbalance for other dimensions that teachers and stakeholders in correctional schools could remain informed and be able to interpret the essential concepts.